Scientists discovered that major U.S. cities are quietly sinking

 Preparing our cities for a sinking future

-This quiet crisis requires action, researchers emphasize.
+There is a lot that can be done to mitigate damage.
 Cities can manage groundwater more sustainably, enforce building codes designed to handle subsidence, and develop infrastructure that can adapt to shifting land conditions.
 Innovative solutions include improving drainage systems, creating artificial wetlands, and proactively raising land in flood-prone areas.

 Leonard Ohenhen, the study’s lead author, stated that rather than simply identifying the problem, we must act to mitigate and adapt.
 The solutions to this problem exist—we just need to implement them.